Attractor Attractor Docs 🔍

 ProviderModesNotes

-Anthropic (claude)API, CLIAPI: requires ANTHROPIC_API_KEY.
+Anthropic (claude)API, CLIAPI: requires ATTRACTOR_ANTHROPIC_API_KEY.
 CLI: requires the claude binary.

-OpenAI (codex)API, CLIAPI: requires OPENAI_API_KEY.
+OpenAI (codex)API, CLIAPI: requires ATTRACTOR_OPENAI_API_KEY.
 CLI: requires the codex binary.

-Google (gemini)API, CLIAPI: requires GEMINI_API_KEY or GOOGLE_API_KEY.
+Google (gemini)API, CLIAPI: requires ATTRACTOR_GEMINI_API_KEY or ATTRACTOR_GOOGLE_API_KEY.
 CLI: requires the gemini binary.

 Custom (OpenAI-compatible)API onlyAny endpoint implementing /v1/chat/completions — Ollama, LM Studio, vLLM, etc. Configure host, port, optional API key, and model name.
 The badge shows endpoint reachability.